pct-code/scalewiz/doc/index.md

 ## Collecting data
 Now that we've got our project file we are ready to collect some data.

-If you don't already have a project loaded, click the 'Project' > 'Load existing' from the menu bar.
+If you don't already have a project loaded, click 'Project' > 'Load existing' from the menu bar.
 If a project is currently loaded, it's name will be displayed as shown below.

 ![main menu with loaded project](../img/main_menu(loaded).PNG)